No New Station Sales In FCC Database Wednesday Morning

 -

-No new station sale transactions appeared in the FCC database WEDNESDAY morning.
+No new station sale transactions appeared in the FCC database WEDNESDAY morning (2/12).

-In the filings that did make it to the Commission, STAs were requested by MENDOTA BROADCASTING, INC. (W253BX/STREATOR, IL, temporary tower after licensed tower collapsed); BDJ RADIO ENTERPRISES, LLC (KXEN-A/ST. LOUIS, daytime operation at nighttime facility after daytime site was sold); and NEBRASKA RURAL RADIO ASSOCIATION (KRVN-A/LEXINGTON, NE, nondirectional operating fulltime with reduced nighttime power due to damage to switcher electrical system).
+One STA application did appear, iHEARTMEDIA's AMFM RADIO LICENSES, LLC filing for an STA to operate W250BJ/FLORENCE, SC at reduced power while it considers options for reducing overlap with co-owned W290CD/DARLINGTON, SC.

-And PRAIRIE PUBLIC BROADCASTING, INC. has applied for an extension of its Silent STA for K220FF/CROSBY, ND (grain elevator on which antenna was mounted is being torn down, new site sought).
+MOISES ABRAHAM GONZALEZ has closed on the transfer of the licenses of Hot AC KBNU, Country KVOU (COYOTE COUNTRY 104.9), and Tejano KUVA (U102.3)/UVALDE, TX and Tejano KEPS-A and Hot AC KINL (POWER 92.7)/EAGLE PASS, TX from ROCA RADIO, LLC to SOUTH TEXAS RADIO, LLC.
+GONZALEZ controls both companies but Mexican citizen ROBERTO TREVINO holds 20% of ROCA and GONZALEZ owns 100% of SOUTH TEXAS RADIO.

 -